Dominance of Veiled Heart

 "Of course, Your Majesty.
 Allow me to present them—strong and fortunate knights to serve you."

 One by one, the warriors are shown off like trophies.
 They barely glance at us before moving on.
 A quick look around tells me how hopeless our situation is.
 We’re completely surrounded by well-armed soldiers, each radiating an air of power.
-Just imagining what a single flick from them makes me shudder.
+Just imagining what a single flick from them on my forehead could do makes me shudder.

 "Like hell, we'll serve you!
 We are proud knights of the Aldo Kingdom!
 We kneel to no one but our king!" a man beside me shouts, his voice defiant as he struggles against his captors.